Definition and Epidemiology of Pediatric Constipation

 - Psychosocial stressors are often associated with encopresis.
 Consequently, behavioral therapy to ameliorate the same plays a significant role.

-- Encopresis usually resolves in majority of patients irrespective of the treatment modality used.
+- Encopresis usually resolves in the majority of patients irrespective of the treatment modality used.

 Review Questions on Pediatric Constipation and Encopresis